MuhammadFaizan980/facebook_share_callback/README.md

 #### Callbacks
 Result is a **nullable** string, if user successfully shares the link or picture to facebook, its value will be **success**

+#### Note
+Facebook share dialog for iOS is part of iOS facebook app itself and it will not work on iOS simulators, use real iOS device for testing